 Visit us to pay bills, ask billing questions, or request billing records.

-Pyloric stenosis is a condition in which a baby's pylorus (the connection between the stomach and the first part of the small intestine) gradually swells and thickens, which interferes with food entering the intestine.
-This causes the baby to vomit most or all of his or her feedings.
+Pyloric stenosis is a condition in which a baby's pylorus (the muscle between the stomach and the first part of the small intestine) gradually swells and thickens, which interferes with food entering the intestine.
+This causes the baby to vomit most or all of their feedings.

 Vomiting caused by pyloric stenosis usually starts gradually and gets worse over time.
 As the pylorus becomes tighter, the baby vomits more frequently and more forcefully (projectile vomiting).
 As vomiting continues, the baby will lose weight and become dehydrated.